-Key Insight: Complete suppression (under 0.5), though, is detrimental and places you at risk for things such as cardiac disease, anxiety, and osteoporosis, goiter, hypertension, thyroid storm 9.
+Key Insight: Complete suppression (under 0.5), though, is detrimental.
+It could place you at risk for things such as cardiac disease, anxiety, and osteoporosis, goiter, hypertension, thyroid storm.
+9

-Bottom Line: Thyroglobulin is not to be confused with anti-thyroglobulin, which is a thyroid antibody that targets thyroglobulin.
+Bottom Line: Thyroglobulin is not to be confused with anti-thyroglobulin, a thyroid antibody that targets thyroglobulin.

 Thyroid Cancer Survival Rates

 Papillary thyroid carcinoma is the most common type of thyroid cancer and has a 10-year survival rate of over 90%.1

 Follicular thyroid cancers are the next most common with an over 80% 10-year survival rate.

 The rarest type of thyroid cancer is medullary and has a 10-year survival rate of over 80%.